Digital Hearing Aids: Advanced & More Powerful Than Before!

 What are the Types of Hearing Aids Available?

-Hearing aids have various features and the choice of the correct device will depend on various factors.
+Hearing aids have various features and the choice of the correct device will depend on multiple factors.
 Audiologists usually recommend them according to:

 - Hearing loss type and severity